 This course examines various aspects of veterinary practice especially as they affect the animal health technologist.
-The organizational, business, legislative, and economic ethical, aspects veterinary practice are detailed.
+The organizational, legislative, business, and economic aspects of ethical, veterinary practice are detailed.
 Support Services in Veterinary Practice enables the animal health technologist to perform vital non-clinical and non-laboratory functions.
 The animal health technologist gains an understanding of the economic, ethical, and legal basis for veterinary practice in Canada.